dancer1325/springdoc-openapi-demos/springdoc-openapi-microservices/employee-service/README.md

-# More information about document generation
+# Additional information
 * `@OpenAPIDefinition`
   * Comes from Swagger-Core
   * Check in any format all the info added
+  * API information

 # How to run it locally?
 * Run it locally as mvn spring boot project